programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 Let's break these settings down.
 There are a few different ways to it to compute the layout for our animation, so we have chosen a force-directed algorithm known as Kamada Kawai.[^5] We set the start and end times to the years 1260 and 1320, and the interval between animation frames at 1 year.
 Because the collaborations between workshops are infrequent and of relatively short durations (at least in our approximations), we aggregated the edges shown in each frame over a sizable chunk of time, in this case 20 years.

 Once NDTV has computed the animation, it can generate a webpage with a rendering of this animation using the `render.d3movie()` function.
+As with the `compute.animation()` function above, this step can take a long time to finish processing depending on the size of the network.

 ```r
 # Render the animation and open it in a web brower